Grizfolk

-Grizfolk is a Swedish-American alternative rock band consisting of Adam Roth (lead vocals, guitar), Sebastian Fritze (synthesizer, backing vocals), Fredrik Eriksson (guitar) and Bill Delia (drums).
-Based in Los Angeles with roots in Sweden, Grizfolk released their debut EP, From the Spark, in February 2014.
+Grizfolk is an American alternative rock band consisting of Adam Roth (lead vocals, guitar), Bill Delia (drums), and Ryan Williams (bass).
+Based in Nashville, Grizfolk released their debut EP, From the Spark, in February 2014.
 Their debut full-length studio album, Waking Up the Giants, was released January 8, 2016.

 History

 Formation

 Grizfolk formed in Los Angeles when Swedish producers Fredrik Eriksson and Sebastian Fritze met singer-songwriter Adam Roth in 2012, who were joined by Brendan Willing James and Bill Delia later that year.
 Initially, the group was called Griz Adams, but they quickly changed their name to Grizfolk after their demo for the song "The Struggle" went viral on the Internet, "something that better reflected what's supported us", Fritze explained.

 Early career

 In October 2013, Grizfolk performed an in-studio performance for KCRW's Morning Becomes Eclectic.
 The Santa Monica-based station also championed Grizfolk as an "Artist You Should Know".